A Reinforcement Learning Approach to the Orienteering Problem with Time Windows: Introduction

 Recently, there have been some encouraging results showing the possibility of solving combinatorial optimization problems using neural networks (\cite{Bengio2018}, \cite{Dai2017}).
-In the work of \cite{Vinyals2015}, the authors introduced a neural network model called Pointer Network (PNs), and applied it to three classical combinatorial problems: planar convex hulls problem, Delaunay triangulation, and the planar Travelling Salesman Problem (TSP), with very promising results.
+In the work of \cite{Vinyals2015} the authors introduced a neural network model called Pointer Network (PNs) and applied it to three classical combinatorial problems: planar convex hulls problem, Delaunay triangulation, and the planar Travelling Salesman Problem (TSP), with very promising results.
 One important aspect of their approach is that their model is trained using supervised learning on generated training data.
-Although this may be desirable, when ground-truth data is promptly accessible, for some combinatorial optimization problems, for which data collection is not possible, it can be a drawback.
-The lack of real data for model training imposes the existence of efficient heuristics to generate approximated ground-truth data and leads to a model performance that is strongly influenced by the performance of the used heuristics.
-Furthermore, in most problems, fast solutions can only be obtained for restricted problem sizes or at the expense of the solution's quality.
-This limits the applicability of the proposed approach to smaller size problems and leaves out important practical applications.
+This may be advisable when ground-truth data is promptly accessible but may be a drawback for some combinatorial optimization problems for which data collection is not possible.
+The lack of real data for model training imposes the existence of efficient heuristics to generate approximated ground-truth data and leads to a model performance strongly influenced by the performance of the selected heuristics.
+Furthermore, in most problems, fast solutions can only be obtained for smaller problems or at the expense of the quality of the solution.
+This limits the applicability of the proposed approaches to smaller size problems and leaves out important practical applications.

 To overcome these limitations, \cite{Bello2016} used reinforcement learning to train Pointer Networks for the TSP and the Knapsack Problem.
 This opened the way to the possibility of tackling a broader set of combinatorial optimization problems.
-Following that work, other Pointer Network architectural modifications and applications have appeared, e.g. Vehicle Routing Problems ( \cite{Deudon2018}, \cite{Nazari2018}, \cite{Kool2019a}, \cite{Falkner2020} and \cite{Lin2020}), Knapsack Problem (\cite{Gu2018}) or the Max-Cut Problem (\cite{Gu2018b}).
+Following that work, other Pointer Network architectural modifications and applications have appeared, e.g., Vehicle Routing Problems ( \cite{Deudon2018}, \cite{Nazari2018}, \cite{Kool2019a}, \cite{Falkner2020} and \cite{Lin2020}), Knapsack Problem (\cite{Gu2018}) or the Max-Cut Problem (\cite{Gu2018b}).